coderselin/coderselin/README.md

 - 👋 Hi, I’m @coderselin
-- 👀 I'm interested in Frontend Development
+- 👀 I'm interested in Fullstack Devlopment
 - 🌱 I'm currently learning HTML5
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me selinkoksal28@gmail.com